 She received a Creative Wales Award in 2017 and was the Creative Wales Fellow at The British School of Rome in 2019.
 She is currently studying for a PhD at The Slade School of Fine Art, London.

-“I used this opportunity to radically think about how we can approach working with archival material, changing the assumed narrative into something more real, truthful and complete.
+“I will use this opportunity to radically think about how we can approach working with archival material, changing the assumed narrative into something more real, truthful and complete.
 Most archives only tell half the story of their content, often marginalising women’s voices, even if they are there.
 I approached this commission by inverting/reimaging the already existing female narrative, readdressing the gender balance with the archive and revealing something currently unseen.”